jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Robustness:** 1
 *   **Number appearing:** 1
 *   **Disposition:** Hostile
-*   **Courage:** Pragmatic
+*   **Courage:** Cowardly
 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Holders are native to Lize's sphere of the Reaping Grounds.
 Holders are unusual for Cthonians, in that they phase out of Ksylia within one second or so while in their true form.
-Even in Cthonia, Holders merely appear as a cloud of smoke, are easily physically destroyed, and have no physical abilities.
+Even in Cthonia, Holders merely appear as a plume of thick white smoke, are easily physically destroyed, and have no physical abilities.
 Instead, the main ability of Holders is to immediately possess the body of an animal or a sentient mortal upon entry into Ksylia.
+Possession is not guaranteed, but depends on the Holder successfully wrestling with the soul of the possessed.
+Holders are quite fast in their true form, allowing them to move about 30 feet per second.
+This grants them about a 30 foot radius where they may take possession of someone before phasing out of Ksylia.
 The exact effect is different depending on whether an animal or sentient mortal is possessed.

 When a Holder possesses an animal body, the animal's soul is instantly destroyed and dissipates into Ksylia.
 If the animal was quadrupedal, it may choose to stand bipedally sometimes.
 If the Holder is exorcised out of the animal's body, the animal's body simply dies.
 The most common use of animal possession is for the Holder to act as a discreet servant for the Invoker who summoned it.
 However, the Holder is not inherently loyal to the Invoker, and obeys the Invoker based on shared obedience to Lize.

 When a Holder possesses a sentient mortal's body, the sentient mortal's soul is instantly phased into Lize's sphere of the Reaping Grounds and inhabits a temporary physical body which resembles the sentient mortal's original body.
 This temporary physical body then becomes subject to torture at the hand of Tormentors.
 If the Holder is exorcised out of the sentient mortal's body, then the sentient mortal's soul instantly phases out of Lize's sphere back into its original body, alive and well as it was just prior to exorcism.
 The temporary body in the Reaping Grounds then disintegrates.
 If the sentient mortal's body dies while possessed, then its soul remains permanently in the Reaping Grounds.

 Other aspects of possession are identical between animals and sentient mortals.
 The Holder takes full control of the possessed being's body, and the Holder may do so indefinitely without the usual restriction of being forced to phase back into Cthonia.
 During possession, the possessed being exclusively speaks in Lize's language, and animals gain the ability to do so.
 The possessed being still needs to perform all of its ordinary activites like eating and drinking to continue living.
 The possessed creature retains its physical strength and speed.
-The Holder may cast simple offensive magic, but is not especially magically threatening in combat.
+The Holder may cast simple offensive magic while possessing a host, but is not extremely magically powerful in combat.

+Holders have the ability to abandon a host.
+This mostly has the same effect as exorcism, in its consequences for the abandoned host.
+However, exorcism forces the Holder back into Cthonia, whereas abandonment gives the Holder the opportunity to repossess a new host.
+A Holder cannot use abandonment to dodge a successful exorcism.
+The exorcism "yanks" the Holder into Cthonia regardless of its immediate host.
+Abandonment also fails if the current host is already dead before the Holder chooses to flee.
+Killing the host forces the Holder back into Cthonia.
+After abandonment, failure to wrestle with the new host's soul also forces the Holder back into Cthonia, without a second chance.

+Holders are sadistic and enjoy taunting their enemies from a position of dominance, but feel genuine fear of banishment.
+They prefer self-preservation of their hosts over being forced back into Cthonia.
+Holders avoid sacrificing or abandoning their hosts unless backed into a corner, even if it would offer a tactical benefit.
+A Holder who possesses a sentient mortal's body feels the most confident when it knows its adversaries refuse to kill the host and do not have access to exorcism magic.

 #### Nagas